fajarjulyana/JNE-Calculator-lazarus-linux/README.md

-# JNE-Calculator-lazarus-linux
+# JNE-Calculator-lazarus
-JNE Lazarus Linux
+Made with lazarus